What are tight hamstrings?

 Sports massage is another great way to help ease the pain.
 At the time, you may want to scream at the masseuse as he/she gets into the pain, but believe me, when it's over, you come out floating on air.
 I find Shiatsu Massage is particularly effective for tight hamstrings, since it works on the pressure points.

-Another idea is Hot Ginger Muscle Rub.
+Another idea is a recovery cream.
 Once you get back from your run, rub this in straight after a shower.
-Let the organic ginger do its job, getting straight into the muscles.
+Let the active ingredients do their job, getting straight into the muscles.
+Try out Nature's Kiss Recovery Cream, U.P.
+Ultimate Performance Sport Balm or Biofreeze gel.

 Invest in a massage aid.
 The Grid is so effective in relieving tight hamstrings.
 Or if you travel a lot, why not pop The Stick in your suitcase.
 If you are traveling light, then go for the Trigger Point Massage Ball.
 Find out more about Trigger Point Massage products in this review of the Grid.